freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

 Freizeitkarte-Entwicklung/seas:
 Repository of the european coast-line
-Used during build-process for displaying the sea propperly
+Used during build-process for displaying the sea propperly.
+This datafiles will be downloaded when you issue the 'bootstrap' command.

 Freizeitkarte-Entwicklung/style:
 Repository for all data defining the looks of our maps